The Full Angel

 “The Full Angel” is designed to generate discussion for those directly affected by terminal illness, and allows health care workers to reconnect with their own mission as support people.

-Note: There is no fee for this presentation.
+Note: There is no fee for “The Full Angel.”
 It is asked that gas, food and lodging be provided if the performance is more than an hour away from Susan’s home in southern Maine.
+If you book an additional presentation by Ida, there would be a fee for Ida’s program.

 “The Full Angel” was refreshingly real and honest.
 It could and should serve many different functions in both the medical and in the lay community.
 A powerful and emotionally riveting performance, it is also an educational and thought-provoking tool that would be helpful to the health care community as well as to special interest groups and public forums.
 It takes death, an often forbidden topic of discussion in our society, names it, deals honestly with it, takes the fear of mortality out of it, and makes it into an ultimate expression of life itself. — Craig Hurwitz, MD Clinical Professor of Pediatrics, University of Vermont Medical School Director of the Maine Medical Center for Pain and Palliative Care Clinical Hematology/Oncology